2120 CPI Authority for Investigating Reports of Abuse or Neglect

 In an emergency, field staff call the report in to SWI.

-• Reports that CPS plans to investigate (including preliminary investigations of anonymous reports and reports merged into one open investigation), even when the reporter has already reported to law enforcement
+• Reports that CPI plans to investigate (including preliminary investigations of anonymous reports and reports merged into one open investigation), even when the reporter has already reported to law enforcement.

-• Reports that CPS refers to the DFPS Child-Care Licensing (CCL) and Adult Protective Services divisions, or other state agencies, such as the Department of Aging and Disability Services (DADS)
+• Reports that SWI refers to the DFPS Child Care Investigations (CCI), or other state agencies, such as the Health and Human Services Commission (HHSC).

-• Reports that a child was abused or neglected in the distant past by a person responsible for the child's care, custody, and welfare, but who is in no danger of further abuse or neglect and therefore is not in need of current protection
+• Reports that a child was abused or neglected in the distant past by a person responsible for the child's care, custody, and welfare, but the child is in no danger of further abuse or neglect, and therefore, is not in need of current protection.

 Texas Family Code §261.105(b)